beatsbyzai/python-hw/project_01/readme.md

 # Pseudo Code

 // This program will scrape an online website delineating the work of Octavia Butler.
 It will create a spreadsheet archiving the container list content from the website.
-The spreadsheet will contain the columns: Box, ID, Work Title, Date, Notes.
+The spreadsheet will contain the columns: Title, Years, Notes.

 // import the necessary libraries, one for downloading html and one for parsing html
 // import csv, to read and write csv files